VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Related Work

 \paragraph{Medical image analysis and vision--language models.}

-Foundation models have greatly advanced medical image understanding by enabling promptable and generalizable segmentation across anatomies and modalities.
-The Segment Anything Model (SAM)~\cite{kirillov2023segment} introduced a flexible segmentation paradigm using spatial prompts, subsequently extended to video and concept-based prompts~\cite{ravi2024sam,carion2025sam}.
-This paradigm has been adapted to the medical domain through MedSAM~\cite{ma2024segment}, MedSAM2~\cite{ma2025medsam2}, among others~\cite{zhu2024medical}, enabling cross-modality segmentation of anatomical structures.
-SAT~\cite{zhao2025large} and VoxTell~\cite{rokuss2025voxtell} extend prompting beyond spatial inputs by allowing segmentation targets to be specified using natural language.
-These text-promptable models contrast with specialist architectures such as nnU-Net~\cite{isensee2021nnu}, which self-configure per task but require dedicated training for each new target structure, precluding the flexibility needed for analysis across diverse anatomical targets.
+Foundation models have advanced promptable, generalizable medical segmentation across anatomies and modalities.
+The Segment Anything Model (SAM)~\cite{kirillov2023segment} introduced spatial-prompt segmentation, since extended to video and concept prompts~\cite{ravi2024sam,carion2025sam} and adapted to the medical domain by MedSAM and successors~\cite{ma2024segment,ma2025medsam2,zhu2024medical}.
+SAT~\cite{zhao2025large} and VoxTell~\cite{rokuss2025voxtell} further allow targets to be specified in natural language, unlike specialist architectures such as nnU-Net~\cite{isensee2021nnu} that require dedicated training per structure.
+This makes segmentation programmatically accessible to the code-writing agents our framework relies on.